MarkLodato/dotfiles/README.md

-We also maintain two separate [worktrees](https://git-scm.com/docs/git-worktree), `~` and `~/p/dotfiles`, on branches `home` and `master`, respectively.
+We also maintain two separate [worktrees](https://git-scm.com/docs/git-worktree), `~` and `~/p/dotfiles`, on branches `home` and `main`, respectively.
 This dual-worktree setup allows us to carefully control what gets pushed to GitHub.
 It also allows us to avoid messing up our live dotfiles with merge conflicts.